 About Your Skin Biopsy

-Biopsies are typically performed in our office as it is a quick procedure where the questionable mark is removed and examined to determine if it is cancerous.
+Biopsies are typically performed in our office.
+It is a quick procedure where the questionable body mark is removed and examined to determine if it is cancerous.

 What Happens After a Biopsy?

 If the biopsy comes back benign (not cancerous), then the recommendation is to schedule annual full-body checks.
 If it is malignant (cancerous), we will discuss the results with you and recommend a course of action for melanoma treatment.
-It is crucial to seek melanoma treatment as the cancer with melanoma can spread to other parts of the body.
+It is crucial to seek melanoma treatment as this cancer can spread to other parts of the body.